rokasj/java_concurrency/uzduotis1/README.md

 ================

 University assignment.
-uzduotis1 (ui and commentes are in Lithuanian language).
+uzduotis1 (ui and comments are in Lithuanian language).